yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

 ### Step 2-5: Split the current case into cases which collectively cover the current case and the next state of one of the split cases matches to LHS of the current rule.
  - Since LHS of R12 requires a relationship corresponding to the available capability and a waiting requirement corresponding to the relationship, the current case should be split into following cases:
-  - Case 2-3-1: There is no corresponding relationship => the goal holds because `wfs-allCPHaveRL(S)` reduces to false.
+  - Case 2-3-1*: There is no corresponding relationship => the goal holds because `wfs-allCPHaveRL(S)` reduces to false.
   - Case 2-3-2: There is a corresponding relationship.
-    - Case 2-3-2-1: The corresponding relationship is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ` reduces to false.
+    - Case 2-3-2-1*: The corresponding relationship is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ` reduces to false.
-    - Case 2-3-2-2: The corresponding relationship is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+    - Case 2-3-2-2*: The corresponding relationship is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
     - Case 2-3-2-3: The corresponding relationship is connectsTo

+### Step 2-8: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
+ - Since the relationship has a dangling `req` link, the current case should be split into following cases:
-      - Case 2-3-2-3-1: There is no corresponding requirement => the goal holds because `wfs-allRLHaveRQ(S)(S)` reduces to false.
+    - Case 2-3-2-3-1*: There is no corresponding requirement => the goal holds because `wfs-allRLHaveRQ(S)(S)` reduces to false.
     - Case 2-3-2-3-2: There is a corresponding requirement.
-        - Case 2-3-2-3-2-1: The corresponding requirement is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+      - Case 2-3-2-3-2-1*: The corresponding requirement is hostedOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
-        - Case 2-3-2-3-2-2: The corresponding requirement is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
+      - Case 2-3-2-3-2-2*: The corresponding requirement is dependsOn => the goal holds because `wfs-allRLHaveSameTypeCPRQ(S)` reduces to false.
       - Case 2-3-2-3-2-3: The corresponding requirement is connectsTo
         - Case 2-3-2-3-2-3-1: The corresponding requirement is unbound
-          - Case 2-3-2-3-2-3-2: The corresponding requirement is waiting => the goal holds because`cont(SS)` reduces to true because R12 is available to the next state.
+        - Case 2-3-2-3-2-3-2*: The corresponding requirement is waiting => the goal holds because`cont(SS)` reduces to true because R12 is available to the next state.
-          - Case 2-3-2-3-2-3-3: The corresponding requirement is ready => the goal holds because `inv-ifCPClosedThenRQUnbound(S)` reduces to false.
+        - Case 2-3-2-3-2-3-3*: The corresponding requirement is ready => the goal holds because `inv-ifCPClosedThenRQUnbound(S)` reduces to false.

   - Here, Case 2-3-2-3-2-3-1 remains not to be proved where the current global state is
   ```
-  < (node(started,idND,snd) sND'),
+  < (node(tnd,idND,started) sND'),
     (cap(connectsTo,idCP,open,idND) sCP),
     (req(connectsTo,idRQ,unbound,idND') sRQ'),
     (rel(connectsTo,idRL,idCP,idRQ) sRL'), mp >
   ```

-### Step 2-4: Consider which rule can be applied to the next state.
- - Since there is an unbound connectsTo requirement in the next state, the next rule should be R11.
+### Step 2-7: When there are two identifier constants of the same sort, split the current case into cases where they are or are not the same.
+ - Since each of the nodes of the capability and the requirement has its identifier, the current case should be split into following two cases:
+  - Case 2-3-2-3-2-3-1-1*: Both identifiers are the same.
+  - Case 2-3-2-3-2-3-1-2: They are different.

 ### Step 2-8: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
- - Since the requirement has a dangling `node` link, the current case should be split into following two cases:
+ - Since the requirement has a dangling `node` link, the current case should be split into following four cases:
-  - Case 2-3-2-3-2-3-1-1: There is no such node => the goal holds because `wfs-allRQHaveND(S)` reduces to false.
+  - Case 2-3-2-3-2-3-1-2-1*: There is no such node => the goal holds because `wfs-allRQHaveND(S)` reduces to false.
-  - Case 2-3-2-3-2-3-1-2: There is such a node.
+  - Case 2-3-2-3-2-3-1-2-2: There is such a node.

-### Step 2-6: Split the current case into cases where the condition of the current rule does or does not hold in the next state.
- - The current case should be split into following three cases:
-  - Case 2-3-2-3-2-3-1-2-1: The node corresponding to the unbound requirement is initial => the goal holds because `cont(SS)` reduces to true because of the Initial Cont Lemma.
+   - Case 2-3-2-3-2-3-1-2-2-1*: The node corresponding to the unbound requirement is initial => the goal holds because `cont(SS)` reduces to true because of the Initial Cont Lemma.
-  - Case 2-3-2-3-2-3-1-2-2: The node corresponding to the unbound requirement is created => the goal holds because `cont(SS)` reduces to true because of the Created Cont Lemma.
+   - Case 2-3-2-3-2-3-1-2-2-2*: The node corresponding to the unbound requirement is created => the goal holds because `cont(SS)` reduces to true because of the Created Cont Lemma.
-  - Case 2-3-2-3-2-3-1-2-3: The node corresponding to the unbound requirement is started => the goal holds because `inv-ifNDStartedThenRQReady(S)` reduces to false.
+   - Case 2-3-2-3-2-3-1-2-2-3*: The node corresponding to the unbound requirement is started => the goal holds because `inv-ifNDStartedThenRQReady(S)` reduces to false.

 ## Proof of Condition (2) for R11 (Proof-contcont-R11.cafe)
 ### Step 2-1: Begin with the cases each of which matches to LHS of each rule.